 Equipping families with the necessities.

 Each year thousands of families receive the devastating news that their child has cancer.
-A Buddy Bag is a sturdy rolling suitcase given to pediatric cancer patients admitted for an overnight stay in a WOKC partnering hospital.
+A Buddy Bag is a sturdy rolling suitcase given to pediatric cancer patients admitted for an overnight stay in a DFW partnering hospital.
 Filled with carefully selected toiletries, electronics, comfort items, and entertainment activities, they are designed to ease the transition from home or pediatrician's office to the hospital.
-As part of WOKC's strategic plan, the Buddy Bag program has launched in other Texas cities and in the U.S.

 1